Benefits of County Employment

 Iowa Public Employees Retirement System

 The Iowa Public Employees Retirement System, designed as a supplement to Social Security, required mandatory participation by all County employees unless specifically excluded by law.
 Employees contribute to IPERS through payroll deduction each pay period.
-An employee is vested after four years.
+An employee is vested after seven years.
 When retiring at age 55 or older, there is a monthly payout of employee and County contributions.

 The County offers a deferred compensation program for employees interested in placing a portion of their current income into a tax-sheltered investment plan for the purpose of building retirement security.
 Participation in this program is entirely voluntary.
 Non-represented employees are eligible for County matching contributions of $.50 for every dollar up to $500.00 per year as explained in the Human Resources Policy Manual.
 Bargaining Unit employees should consult their agreements.